juniorxxue/emacs.d/README.md

 ### Step 1

-Download the latest Emacs from [Emacs for macOS](https://emacsformacosx.com)
+Download the latest Emacs from [Emacs for macOS](https://emacsformacosx.com) and make sure your emacs version is 27.x

 ### Step 2